devtut/generate/docs/python/garbage-collection.md

         self.b = b

     def __del__(self):
-        print("We're deleting an instance of A containing:", self.b)
+        print(&quot;We're deleting an instance of A containing:&quot;, self.b)

 class B(object):
     def __init__(self, a=None):
         self.a = a

     def __del__(self):
-        print("We're deleting an instance of B containing:", self.a)
+        print(&quot;We're deleting an instance of B containing:&quot;, self.a)

 ```